m-holger/mypdf/MyChangeLog.md

   objects are uncommon (especially in pdf files with object streams where encountering one unresolved object resolves a large number of them) as a first encounter will resolve them.

-- Make QPDFObjectHandle accessor const where possible.
+- In FUTURE, Make QPDFObjectHandle accessor const where possible.
 This relies on the refactoring of resolving unresolved objects.

 2024-04-21

-- Make QPDFObjectHandle::getTypeName also const (omission in last change).
+- In FUTURE, make QPDFObjectHandle::getTypeName also const (omission in last change).

+- In FUTURE, treat uninitialized objects as null objects. .
+See qpdf PR1179 for a summary of the rational.